-HJBs (Figure) are named after Henry Howell, an American physiologist who pioneered the use of heparin as an anti-coagulant and Justin Jolly, a French hematologist who filmed mitotic activity in cells.
-HJBs are nuclear remnants in circulating mature red blood cells which are usually pitted by the spleen under normal physiological conditions.
-They are often indicative of asplenia (either post-splenectomy or congenital absence) or hyposplenism associated with a variety of conditions, including sickle cell disease, autoimmune disorders, celiac disease, inflammatory bowel disease, HIV, cirrhosis, primary pulmonary hypertension, splenic irradiation, amyloidosis, sarcoidosis, bone marrow transplantation, and high-dose corticosteroid therapy1-3.
+Howell-Jolly bodies (HJBs, Figure) are often indicative of asplenia (either post-splenectomy or congenital absence) or hyposplenism associated with a variety of conditions, including sickle cell disease, autoimmune disorders, celiac disease, inflammatory bowel disease (particularly ulcerative colitis), HIV, cirrhosis, primary pulmonary hypertension, splenic irradiation, amyloidosis, sarcoidosis, bone marrow transplantation, and high-dose corticosteroid therapy1-4.

 Contributed by Katarzyna Orlewska, Medical Student, Warszawski Uniwersytet Medyczny, Poland

 Liked this post?
 Download the app on your smart phone and sign up below to catch future pearls right into your inbox, all for free!

 - Di Sabatino, A, Carsetti R, Corazza G. Post-splenectomy and hyposplenic states.
 Lancet 2011;378:86–97. https://www.ncbi.nlm.nih.gov/pubmed/21474172

 - Brousse, V, Buffet P, Rees D. The spleen and sickle cell disease: the sick(led) spleen.
 Br J Haematol 2014;166: 165–176. https://www.ncbi.nlm.nih.gov/pubmed/24862308